101 – Laurentian University

 Admission Entry Point

-All decisions made by the Admissions Office will be communicated to you via email.
+The Admissions Office will communicate all decisions it makes to you via email.
 Decisions will also appear in the myLaurentian portal and in your OUAC Account.

 Scholarships and Financial Aid

 At Laurentian, financial aid is a priority.
-Approximately $9.5 million each year is attributed to students in the form of academic excellence scholarships, financial aid bursaries and the Work Study program.
+We grant approximately $9.2 million each year to students in the form of academic excellence scholarships, financial aid bursaries and the Work Study program.

-Some scholarships are given automatically, while others require an application.
-If you wish to be considered for additional scholarships, you must submit an application through your myLaurentian portal.
+We give some scholarships automatically, while others require an application.
+If you wish to be considered for additional scholarships, you must apply through your myLaurentian portal.

 Additional information, in the form of supplementary documentation, an interview or an audition, is required for the following programs: